acread/Presentations_And_Resources/2023_LongReadLab.md

 ## Mapping the reads to the Setaria reference genome
-I have a copy of the Setaria viridis reference genome saved in my scratch folder, you can point to it
+I have a copy of the Setaria viridis reference genome saved in my scratch folder, the below script points to it

 `````
 #!/bin/bash -l